hmrc/ctc-traders-phase5-service-guide/source/documentation/index.md

 Your application must comply with [our terms of use](/api-documentation/docs/terms-of-use).
 You must accept the terms of use before we issue your application’s production credentials.

-## CTC Traders API v2.0 documentation
+## Navigating CTC Traders API v2.0 documentation

 The following table lists the documents for CTC Traders API v2.0 and outlines the content and intended readers of each document.